 2007 Award – Jenny Neer, is a 2003 graduate of Elkhart Memorial High School and will complete her Associate of Science Degree with Indiana University South Bend in December 2007.
 She was awarded a $1,000.00 scholarship for the 2007 IUSB Business School fall term.

 2008 Award- Jessica Quintanilla is a 2007 graduate of Bremen Senior High School.
 She is attending Ivy Tech Community College of South Bend for a degree in Business Administration and expects to graduate in 2009.
-She was awarded $1,000.00 scholarship for the 2008 Spring semester.
+She was awarded a $1,000.00 scholarship for the 2008 Spring semester.

 2012 Award - Andrew Yoder is a senior at Northwood High School in Nappanee, Indiana.
 Andrew is also completing a two year automotive technician program at the Elkhart Area Career Center.
 In addition to his high school and career studies, Andrew has been working as an entry level technician at McCormick Motors since January 2012.
+He was awarded a $400 scholarship for the purchase of tools.